 Class Website: All materials and announcements will be posted on Blackboard and/or Github.
 Announcements will also be pushed to SU email accounts.
-It is each student's responsibility to check daily for announcements.
+It is each student's responsibility to check at least daily for announcements and Github notifications.

 Required Materials: None.
 All readings will be provided.